tomjaguarpaw/H2/posts/warnings.md

 f = \(Just n) -> n + 10
 ```

-But this is a bad function to write because if you evaluate `f
+But this is a bad function to write because evaluating `f Nothing`
-Nothing` then it will fail at run time.
+will fail with an error.

 ```
 > f Nothing
 *** Exception: Non-exhaustive patterns in lambda
 ```

-Failures like this are easy to spot statically so we don't want them
+Such problems are easy to spot statically so we would prefer it if the
-in our Haskell programs.
-Fortunately there is a GHC warning called
+compiler could tell us about them.
+Fortunately there is a GHC warning
-`incomplete-uni-patterns` that will spot this mistake and warn us.
+called `incomplete-uni-patterns` that will spot this mistake and warn
+us.
 Unfortunately it is not enabled by default nor in the grab bag of
 useful warnings called "`-Wall`".
 The latter is particularly
 confusing since if I wrote `f` as